No Win No Fee Motor Vehicle, Road & Car Accident Compensation Lawyers Servicing Brisbane, Gold Coast & All Of QLD, VIC & NSW

 - The cost of ongoing care (such as rehabilitation)

-A minor injury to some, may impact on another person to a much greater extent.
 The purpose of compensation is to compensate an injured party for the loss and damage they suffer as a consequence of the injury.

 The more the injury or injuries impact upon your pre-accident lifestyle and employment, the more compensation you will receive.